Smurtan/AlarmClock/README.md

 # Alarm Clock
 --------------------------------------------------------------------------------------------
-I present to you an excellent design of an ordinary alarm clock, an application that does not need to be visited often.
-But this is because most alarm clocks are boring and similar to each other.
+I present to you an innovative alarm clock application.

-My alarm clock will delight its user with every opening, and here you will be greeted by a friendly, beautiful interface that will not let you get bored.
+This alarm clock will delight its user every time it is opened.
+And also here you will be greeted by a friendly, beautiful interface that will not let you get bored.

+Interface Features:
+- The application opens in a round window, without the standard windows buttons and frames;
+- There is a close application button at the top;
+- The current time is displayed below;
+- Next is a list of installed alarms that can be scrolled through and the alarm bars will change size.;
+- The moon or sun icon is displayed inside, depending on the time set on the alarm clock.;
+- Next is the time at which the alarm clock will be played;
+- There is a switch with a smiley face at the end of the bar, which displays the activity of the set alarm clock.;
+- It is worth noting that active alarms are filled with a gradient, while off alarms are filled with a solid color.;
+- At the bottom of the window there is a button for adding a new alarm clock;
+- When you click on the alarm bar, the alarm editing window opens (the same window opens when adding);
+- In the modal editing window, you can select the playback time, days of the week, and music that is downloaded from the PC file system.;

-Depending on the time of day, you will see a different design of the application, which will add variety and will not get bored quickly.
+Depending on the time of day, you will see a different design of the application, which will bring variety and will not let you get bored quickly.

 NIGHT INTERFACE
 \/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/